Rings whose subrings are all Noetherian or Artinian: Rings whose proper Subrings are right Artinian

 \begin{proof} Every proper subring of $R$ is right Artinian, and hence right Noetherian.
 By Theorem~\ref{MinimalNonNoetherian}, $R$ is either right Noetherian or the trivial extension of $\mathbb{Z}$ by $\mathbb{Z}\left(p^\infty\right)$ for some prime $p$.
 But this trivial extension strictly contains $\mathbb{Z}$ as a subring, which is not Artinian.
 It follows that $R$ is right Noetherian. \end{proof}

 We now prove Theorem~\ref{MinimalNonArtinian}, that is we generalise Corollary~\ref{CommutativeMNA} to noncommutative rings.

-\begin{proof}[Proof of Theorem~\ref{MinimalNonArtinian}] We assume that $R$ is not $\mathbb{Z}$ and seek a contradiction.
+\begin{proof}[Proof of Theorem~\ref{MinimalNonArtinian}] Let $R$ be a ring which is not right Artinian and whose proper subrings are all right Artinian.
+We assume that $R$ is not $\mathbb{Z}$ and seek a contradiction.
 If the characteristic of $R$ is zero, then $R$ contains a copy of $\mathbb{Z}$ as a proper subring, which contradicts our hypothesis.
 Therefore $R$ has finite characteristic.
 By Lemma~\ref{MinimalNonArtinianIsNoetherian}, $R$ is right Noetherian.
-Take an ideal $I$ of $R$ maximal with respect to $R/I$ not being right Artinian.
-Then $R/I$ satisfies the hypothesis of the theorem.
+Take a two-sided ideal $I$ of $R$ maximal with respect to $R/I$ not being right Artinian.
+Then the ring $R/I$ satisfies the hypothesis of the theorem.
 So without loss of generality we can take $R$ to be $R/I$.
 Furthermore, every proper homomorphic image of $R/I$ is right Artinian.
 We will show this yields a contradiction.

 We first show that $R$ has prime characteristic.
 Write $p_1^{l_1}\cdots p_n^{l_n}$ for the prime factorisation of the characteristic of $R$.
 We have a ring isomorphism between the minimal subring $\mathbb{Z}/(p_1^{l_1}\cdots p_n^{l_n})\mathbb{Z}$ and $\Pi_{i=1}^n\mathbb{Z}/p_i^{l_i}\mathbb{Z}$.
 The preimage of $(1,0,\ldots,0)$ under this isomorphism gives us a nonzero central idempotent $e$ in $R$.
 Thus $R=Re\oplus R(1-e)$ as a direct sum of ideals.
 If $e\neq 1$, then both $R/Re\cong R(1-e)$ and $R/R(1-e)\cong Re$ are proper homomorphic images of $R$, and hence Artinian as right $R$-modules.
 In this case, $R_R$ is a direct sum of Artinian modules and is hence right Artinian as a ring, contradicting our hypothesis.
 Therefore $e=1$, that is the characteristic of $R$ is a prime power $p^l$.